top of page

 Work Package 4 – From Earth to TiO2 to Smart: Making the invisible visible through artistic research (Main partners: Velferden, ROM for kunst og arkitektur).

-Work Package 5 – Displaying Norwegian White: Synthesizing by public engagement and outreach (Jøssingfjord Science Museum, ROM for kunst og arkitektur, KODE, Universitetsmuseene i Bergen).
+Work Package 5 – Displaying Norwegian White: Synthesizing by public engagement and outreach (Jøssingfjord Science Museum, ROM for kunst og arkitektur, KODE).

 Slideshow page 2.jpg